top of page

 Moab Solstice Snake trail

-The first dryfall measures around 10' tall and is easiest to get past on the right.
+The first dryfall measures around 10 feet and is easiest to pass on the right.

 Moab Solstice Snake trail

-The second dryfall is roughly 25' tall and easiest to get by on the left.
+The second dryfall stands at roughly 25 feet and easiest to pass on the left.

 Moab Solstice Snake trail

-The third dryfall is about 40' tall and should definitely be passed on the left.
+The third dryfall measures roughly 40 feet and should be passed on the left.

 Moab Solstice Snake trail

-After scrambling up the left side of the third dryfall you'll find a fairly well-defined trail that leads to the fourth and final dryfall, which is around 10' high and can be passed on either side.
+After scrambling up the left side of the third dryfall, hikers will find a fairly defined trail that leads to the fourth and final dryfall, which measures 10 feet high and can be passed on either side.

 Moab Solstice Snake trail